I care about effectively employing my efforts in ways that will improve the world.

 I am seeking opportunities to work with organizations that are uplifting to the world.

-In the past, I served as a member of the Jupyter committee and as a subject matter expert for NASA, developing a course aimed at providing guidance for scientists on practicing open science.
+In the past, I served as a member of the Jupyter committee, the DISC NumFOCUS steering committee and as a subject matter expert for NASA, developing a course aimed at providing guidance for scientists on practicing open science.
 I've also taught open science and software classes to graduate students at Harvard through the LSSTC-DSFP program and at several other conferences, meetups, and groups.
 I'm also grateful for the Jupyter community having recognized me as a distinguished contributor.

 You can have an overview of my software work by looking at my GitHub profile.
 A more concise list of my previous work experience can be found on my LinkedIn.